BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 ### GetRelativeTo()

 `GeometrySequenceStream.PathType GetRelativeTo()`
 Get the location to to which the relativePath is relative to.
-Use [Application.datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html), [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) or [Application.streamingAssetsPath](https://docs.unity3d.com/Manual/StreamingAssets.html) to get the actual path string, depeding on the return type.
+Use [Application.datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html), [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) or [Application.streamingAssetsPath](https://docs.unity3d.com/Manual/StreamingAssets.html) to get the actual path string, depending on the return type.

 Returns

 - The relative location

+### IsInitialized()

+`bool IsInitialized()`
+Is a sequence currently loaded and ready to play?

+Returns:

+- `True` if a sequence is initialized and ready to play, `False` if not

 ### IsPlaying()